butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ## Get Model Info By Url
+This is used to force a local model link to a Civitai model.
+For example, you convert a model's format or pruned it, or converted a checkpoint model into a lora.
+Then it can not be found on civitai when scanning.

 If a model's SHA256 can not be found in civitai, but you still want to link it to a civitai model.
-You can choose this model from list, then offer a civitai model page's url you want to link.
+You can use this funcion, choose this model from list, then offer a civitai model page's url you want to link.

 After clicking button, extension will download that civitai model's model info for this local model file you picked.